NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 ``--anchor-weight`` option.
 Before this solver starts, rays are traced from a uniformly sampled set of pixels in each camera and intersect that DEM.
-The reprojection errors of those DEM "anchor" points is at this stage zero, by definition.
+The reprojection errors of those DEM "anchor" points is zero, at this stage, by definition.
 The reprojection errors for the anchor points, multiplied by the anchor weight, are then added to the optimization cost function.
 The goal of these terms is to prevent the cameras from moving too far.
 This cost function is not too